 The percentage of people in Rock Falls with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.15% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Rock Falls in 2010 was $18,991, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,964 for a family of four.
+The per capita income in Rock Falls in 2018 was $26,743, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
+This equates to an annual income of $106,972 for a family of four.
 However, Rock Falls contains both very wealthy and poor people as well.

 The most common language spoken in Rock Falls is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Italian.